NAME¶

 --volume, -v=[[SOURCE-VOLUME|HOST-DIR:]CONTAINER-DIR[:OPTIONS]]¶

 Create a bind mount.
-If -v /HOST-DIR:/CONTAINER-DIR
+If -v /HOST-DIR:/CONTAINER-DIR is specified, Podman

-from the host into /CONTAINER-DIR
+bind mounts /HOST-DIR from the host into /CONTAINER-DIR in the Podman

 container.
-Similarly, -v SOURCE-VOLUME:/CONTAINER-DIR
+Similarly, -v SOURCE-VOLUME:/CONTAINER-DIR mounts the named

 volume from the host into the container.
 If no such named volume exists,

-as an anonymously named volume with a randomly generated name, and is
+the volume is created as an anonymously named volume with a randomly

-removed when the pod is removed via the --rm
+generated name, and is removed when the pod is removed via

-the podman rm --volumes
+the --rm flag or the podman rm --volumes command.

 (Note when using the remote client, including Mac and Windows (excluding WSL2) machines, the volumes are mounted from the remote server, not necessarily the client machine.)